Canon R5 II Recommended Memory Cards

 What Size Memory Card Do I Need?

 The Canon R5 Mark II produces large 45MP image files and massive 8K video files.
-Choosing the right capacity depends entirely on whether you shoot mostly stills or video.
+The right capacity depends entirely on whether you shoot mostly stills or video.

-Pro Tip: If you can afford it, it is often safer to buy two 512GB cards rather than one single 1TB card.
-This spreads your risk—if one card fails or gets lost, you haven’t lost your entire shoot.
+If you can afford it, two 512GB cards is often a safer choice than one 1TB card.
+If one fails or gets lost, you haven’t lost the entire shoot.

 Your Canon R5 II Memory Card Checklist